 Green Factory is best known for its ‘Jurassic lab’ terrariums, | Courtesy of Green Factory

 These green-fingered entrepreneurs were championing succulents long before they became the must-have desk accessory.
 But the plants sold at their two Parisian boutiques are a little different from a standard aloe or snake plant.
 Green Factory is best known for its “Jurassic lab” terrariums, miniature ecosystems housed inside apothecary jars that only need to be watered a few times a year.
-They’re all handmade in Green Factory’s rue Lucien Sampaix space, where you can also attend a variety of workshops.
+They’re all handmade and you can even attend make-your-own ateliers at their location in the 17th.

 The Marché Saint Pierre isn’t a shop, but an enormous fabric market, just minutes from the Sacré-Cœur.
 It’s an absolute treasure trove for dressmaking supplies.
 Service is old-school: bolts are measured amid the rolls of fabric and you take your paper ticket to a central booth to pay.
 You’ll find everything from simple cotton and tulle to elaborate toile de jouy prints, with buttons, trimmings and so on across the street in the Mercerie Saint-Pierre.
 Shops specialising in lace, silk and fancy dress line many of the surrounding streets.